array(1) {

 Upper-School Mythology introduces students to fascinating tales of other worldly creatures, gods, goddesses, monsters, and warriors and invites them to explore life’s ultimate questions, like “Who am I?”, “Why am I here?” and “How can I live a virtuous life?”.
 Through an exploration of literature, history, philosophy, geography, and culture – all in one engaging course – students read mythological tales from a variety of geographical locations and historical time periods, reflecting on the customs, beliefs and cultural perspectives of a survey of ancient civilizations, with a central focus on ancient Greece and Rome.

-Using Dr. Louis Marko’s book, The Myth Made Fact: Reading Greek and Roman Mythology through Christian Eyes as the central text for the course, students are introduced to tales as expressions of the human condition, in both its virtue and its depravity, through a myriad of mythological personas and narratives.
+Using Dr. Louis Markos’s book, The Myth Made Fact: Reading Greek and Roman Mythology through Christian Eyes as the central text for the course, students are introduced to tales as expressions of the human condition, in both its virtue and its depravity, through a myriad of mythological personas and narratives.
 Markos invites students to view the myths as eloquent and poignant reflections of the limitations of man, who, despite his best creative and intellectual efforts, sees the world as the Apostle Paul described it, “through a glass darkly.”
 Similar to Paul walking along the marble streets before the temple of Artemis presenting Christ as the answer to the emptiness and longings of paganism, Markos walks students through ancient mythological stories illuminating the state of man as one of readiness for and anticipation of a Redeemer and a Savior.

 Required Materials: